 Plain steamed green beans are nice, but for Thanksgiving, they deserve to get a little dressed up.
-This quick and easy recipe for Green Beans with Pecans and Date Syrup is perfect for the holiday, and totally delectable.
+Cook the green beans until vibrant but still crunchy, sauteé with olive oil and garlic, and add date syrup and pecans.

 06 of 08